lakatostomi/reference-project/README.md

 Project is migrated to Spring Boot 3.1.0!
 Therefor some modifications were executed:

-- H2 DB in dev environment has removed, instead of I use TestContainer, and I tested the docker compose support as well so I created a compose.yaml which is recognised by the app after startup.
+- H2 DB in dev environment has removed, instead of I use TestContainer, and I tested the docker compose support as well, so I created a compose.yaml which is recognised by the app after startup.
 - Flyway migration removed I rely on Hibernate to create schema.
 - I use problem+json format to handle errors therefore RestExceptionController class was recoded.

+CI/CD
+- I created a '.gitlab-ci.yml' file to practise CI/CD process on GitLab, this file contains a basic pipeline configurations, 3 stages and deploy stage is dummy has only echo scripts where mention steps,

+There are plenty of way you can run App:
+- CalorieCalculatorApplication.class will bootstrap the App using dev profile and uses the compose.yaml file in classpath to create DB.
+- After disable compose support in application-dev.properties CalorieCalculatorApplicationTests.class will bootstrap the App  using dev profile and start a Testcontainer to create DB.
+- Build image with Dockerfile and use the docker-compose.yaml to compose up the App and DB in prod environment.
+- mvn install will remove existing image and a build a new image.

-I permanently develop this API with further functions...I'm opened to get advices and feedbacks from anyone who would like to help me to become a better developer :)
+I permanently develop the API with further functions...I'm opened to get advices and feedbacks from anyone who would like to help me to become a better developer.. :)

 Thanks